- This event has passed.

 Brian Daly is the Managing Director of Executive Education at the Henry W. Bloch School of Management.
 Prior to joining the Bloch School, Brian directed professional education offerings at the Harvard T.H.
 Chan School of Public Health and worked with non-governmental clients to create classroom, online, and field-based training experiences for leaders from around the world.
 Brian holds a Masters of Science in Organizational Learning and Development from Suffolk University.

-Two weeks before the session, you will receive an email with details including any pre-work assignments (such as short readings or videos that instructors may ask you to complete prior to the session).
+Pre-Course Communication Once registration is completed, you will be emailed a confirmation of enrollment.
+Two weeks before the session, you will receive an email with login details and additional details including any pre-work assignments (such as short readings or videos that instructors may ask you to complete prior to the session).